Presents the full scope of world history from the Mid-15th Century to the present

 Focused Topic Centers pull forward interesting entries, search terms, documents, and maps handpicked by our editors to help users find a starting point for their research, as well as videos and slideshow overviews to offer a visual introduction to key eras and regions.

-Modern History is an Infobase Database, discounts are available when subscribing to any two or any three databases at the same time (not including Curriculum Video on Demand).
+Modern History is an Infobase Database, discounts are available when subscribing to multiple databases at the same time (not including Curriculum Video on Demand).
 Other databases include: Ancient and Medieval History, World Religions, Bloom’s Literature, Science Online.
 See list of databases here.

 - Editorially curated topic centers feature content on different eras and themes of history, including articles, shareable slideshows, videos, primary sources, and more – providing a starting point for research